-In contrast, clustering techniques are unsupervised; they analyze a collection of uncategorized resources to discover statistical regularities or structure among the items, creating a set of categories without any labeled training data.
+In contrast, clustering techniques are unsupervised; they analyze a collection of resources to discover statistical regularities or structure among the items.
+These techniques create a set of categories without any labeled training data.

-Clustering techniques share the goal of creating meaningful categories from a collection of items whose properties are hard to directly perceive and evaluate, which implies that category membership cannot easily be reduced to specific property tests and instead must be based on similarity.
+Clustering techniques are used to create meaningful categories from a collection of items whose properties are hard to directly perceive and evaluate.
+In this situation category membership cannot easily be reduced to specific property tests and instead must be based on similarity.
 For example, with large sets of documents or behavioral data, clustering techniques can find categories of documents with the same topics, genre, or sentiment, or categories of people with similar habits and preferences.

 Because clustering techniques are unsupervised, they create categories based on calculations of similarity between resources, maximizing the similarity of resources within a category and maximizing the differences between them.
-These statistically-learned categories are not always meaningful ones that can be named and used by people, and the choice of properties and methods for calculating similarity can result in very different numbers and types of categories.
+These statistically-learned categories are not always meaningful ones that can be named and used by people.
 Some clustering techniques for text resources suggest names for the clusters based on the important words in documents at the center of each cluster.
 However, unless there is a labeled set of resources from the same domain that can be used as a check to see if the clustering discovered the same categories, it is up to the data analyst or information scientist to make sense of the discovered clusters or topics.